SmartDataAnalytics/RdfProcessingToolkit/README.md

 * `--cwd=directory` Sets the base URL (and current working directory) for any subsequent files.
 Can be used multiple times: `sparql-integrate --cwd=/tmp file1.ttl --cwd=subfolder file2.sparql`
 * `--cwd` (without argument) Resets base URL and cwd to whatever its initial value was
 * `<(echo 'SELECT * { ?s ?p ?o }')` If you want to specify queries directly (without files), use this bash `<(..)` trick which substitutes the expression with a temporary file that exists for the duration of the process.

+These arguments are global:

+* `--u` Activate union default graph mode: The set of named graphs becomes the default graph.
+Useful for running "named-graph-unaware" SPARQL queries on quad-based datasets, such as data from `.trig` files.
+Internally, triple patterns `s p o` are rewritten to `GRAPH g { s p o }`.

 ## Building
 The build requires maven.